 Always Show Scroll Bars in Mac OS X

 How to Set Scroll Bars to Display All the Time in Mac OS X

 - Launch System Preferences from the Apple menu

-- Click on General
+- Click on the “General” settings panel

 - Look for ‘Show scroll bars’ and select the radiobox next to “Always”

-Scrollbars are instantly visible with this change.
-You may want to take this tip one step further and adjust the behavior of clicking within the scroll bar too, but I find the default setting here of jumping to the next page just fine.
+While you’re in the settings panel, you may want to take this tip one step further and adjust the behavior of clicking within the scroll bar too, but I find the default setting here of jumping to the next page just fine.